Communities of color are dumping grounds for toxic waste in Michigan

 EGLE doesn't disagree.

-"Decades of history have brought us to where we are today regarding locations of facilities," Assendfelt says.
-"We recognize undoing those decades of injustice will take sustained, long-term commitment to changing laws, practices, and mindsets."
+"Decades of history have brought us to where we are today regarding locations of facilities,"

 But EGLE has long argued it doesn't have the legal authority to deny a permit to companies as long as they're in compliance with state and federal environmental laws.

-"The current siting of these facilities is not part of EGLE's purview," Assendfelt says.
+"The current siting of these facilities is not part of EGLE's purview," Assendelft

+says.
 "As a regulatory agency, we are bound by the laws and regulations that we enforce, which are focused on how these facilities affect the environment and people."

 Leonard disagrees, saying federal law clearly requires states to prevent polluters from disproportionately impacting people of color.